 Streams 1 and 2: 30% of approved reimbursement will be issued upon project approval.
 The remaining reimbursement will be based on actual expenses reported in the final report, confirmation of all relevant documentation and completed field inspection (if applicable).

-Final payments will be made based on actual expenses reported and payments will be made in arrears.
+Final payments will be made based on actual expenses reported, and payments will be made in arrears.
 All Stream 1 and 2 projects will require a final report and the final payment will be retained pending submission of final reporting.

 Stream 3: Payment issued upon successful completion of field inspection.